Idlescape/IdlescapeGuides/RunecraftingGuide.md

 ## Affixing
 Affixing gives you the ability to add additional stats to your items to further enhance your playstyles to a certain degree.
 In order to affix an item, you'll need runic dust matching the same rarity of the item you are attempting to affix, which can be obtained via research or combat.
 Once you have applied affixes, you can reroll them using more dust and gear scrap; obtained from research failures, in an attempt to get highier values on your rolls.
 When you reroll, you are given the option of either keeping your new roll or keeping your old rolls.
 If you are happy with a roll you currently have but want to reroll a different affix, you can lock the affix you wish to keep and reroll the others by simply clicking on them.
-If you want to complete remove affixes from an item, you can do so by clicking the item and pressing "Clear Affixes" This will however have a cost of gold, dust, and scrap.
+If you want to completely remove affixes from an item, you can do so by clicking the item and pressing "Clear Affixes".
+This will however have a cost of gold, dust, and scrap.

 <p color='gray' fontStyle='oblique'>